huggingface/huggingface_hub/docs/hub/how-to-upstream.md

 ## `HfApi`

-The `HfApi` class is a low level class that wraps around HTTP requests.
+The `HfApi` class is a high level class that wraps around HTTP requests.
 There are many useful tasks you can accomplish with the `HfApi` class including:

 - List and filter models.
 - Inspect model or dataset metadata.